 3. The Pickwick Theatre

-Today it offers 5 screens across two buildings.
-A 900 seater Mega Theatre on Prospect Avenue offers its most all-encompassing experience while another 4 screens in a back building mean that several movies can be on at once.
+Today, it offers five screens across two buildings.
+A 900-seater Mega Theatre on Prospect Avenue offers the most all-encompassing experience, while another four screens in a back building allow several movies to be shown simultaneously.

 Address: 5 S Prospect Ave, Park Ridge